urql-graphql/urql/CONTRIBUTING.md

 The `scripts.prepare` task is set up to check your new `package.json` file for correctness.
 So in case you get anything wrong, you'll get a short error when running `yarn` after setting your new project up.
 Just in case! 😄

-Lastly, your new package will need to be added to the `tsconfig.json` in the root of the repository.
-Add a new entry to `compilerOptions.paths` where the key is the `name` you've used in your `package.json` and the value is an array with a single entry, the path to your package + `src/`.

 Afterwards you can check whether everything is working correctly by running: